* * * * * * * * * * * * * * * * *

 As well as these and other bantering openings she had also imagined simply falling into his arms.
 She had not rehearsed – hadn’t dared to – his response.
 Now that she was actually outside his front door, she felt tense and apprehensive.
 She took a deep breath and pressed the bell beside his nameplate.
 It rang on what sounded like the second floor, but after several minutes and two more pressings no one came.

 A red-and-green plaque next to the top bell advertised the Touring Club Italiano.
 Lillian tried this but again obtained no response.
 The middle plaque, brass, was engraved with two names, one an ‘Avv.’, the other a ‘Dott.
 Proc.’
-Whatever they were, their bell also yielded no reply.
+Whatever they meant, ringing their bells also yielded nothing.

-An open doorway adjacent, No. 252A, proved to be the tradesmen’s entrance to the umbrella and leatherware shop in the main thoroughfare.
-A young woman caught Lillian’s eye and beckoned her into the rear of the shop.
+An open doorway adjacent, No. 252A, proved to be the rear entrance to the umbrella and leatherware shop in the main thoroughfare.
+A young woman caught Lillian’s eye and beckoned her into the shop.

 ‘Do you speak English?’
 Lillian began hesitantly.